DavideNardone/Greedy-Adaptive-Dictionary/README.md

 # Prerequisites

   - Python 2.7 or greater <br>
-  - Librosa or any other package for audio signal reading
+  - Librosa or any other package for reading audio signals

 # Usage